AyanMK/Password-Generator/README.md

 # Password-Generator
 This is a password generator.
-It takes password length & generate a random password.
+It takes password length & generate random password.